 We’re going to look at a case study that will help us to link scoliosis with misalignments of the upper cervical spine (the top two bones in the neck).
 Then we will discuss why this phenomenon occurs.

 A Scoliosis Case Study

 In 2010, a 15-year-old-girl turned to upper cervical chiropractic care for help with a 44-degree scoliosis.
-This degree was measured on the Cobb scale (anything over 10 degrees is considered significant enough to require medical care).
-A physical examination as well as x-rays revealed that the girl was suffering from an upper cervical misalignment as indicated in the results of her x-rays and physical examination.
+The Cobb scale revealed the measurement.
+(Anything over 10 degrees is significant enough to require medical care).
+The girl suffered from an upper cervical misalignment as indicated in the results of her x-rays and physical examination.

 Care was provided over the course of 4.5 years using gentle adjustments to the neck (upper cervical chiropractic is low force and doesn’t involve the popping or twisting of the spine generally associated with chiropractic care).
-During this time period, the girl was brought to an upper cervical practitioner a total of 35 times.
+During this time period, the girl received upper cervical care for a total of 35 times.

 Adjustments were only provided during 5 of those 35 visits.
 This is because upper cervical practitioners work on an as-needed basis.
 Due to the gentle nature of adjustments, the atlas (C1 vertebra) tends to hold in place longer.
 Therefore, adjustments may be spaced further apart depending on how well a particular patient’s adjustments hold.

 The patient had also been suffering from lower back pain.
 A little over two years into care, following the fourth adjustment, the patient said that she was no longer experiencing lower back pain.
 By the end of the 4.5 years, the degree of scoliosis had decreased from 44 degrees to 25 degrees.
 While still significant, this got her back under the threshold where a doctor would normally recommend surgery.